-One of my favourite things about Europe in general is the fact that one can bike almost anywhere, and that it’s considered a “normal” everyday activity.
+One of my favourite things about Europe in general is the fact that one can bike almost anywhere.
 After coming back to Calgary, I realized that while I can probably live without things like bakeries at every corner and constantly watching for dog poop (Dresden Neustadt, I’m looking at you), puttering around on a bike on a daily basis was something I wasn’t willing to give up.

 The bike I used getting around Dresden.
 There was no front brake and the basket was held on by rubber bands!